ParallelMaths/parallel/pages/christmas-paper-jmc-2025.md

 This paper is provided to aid your preparation and the score will _not_ contribute to next term's report.

 Please complete the paper in timed conditions, allowing yourself 1 hour to complete.
+Please complete this assignment over the holiday period and **certainly no later than January 7th**.

 You must _not_ use a calculator or look anything up whilst completing the paper.